iawade/common_condition/README.md

 This workflow requires input variant files in VCF format.
 If your data is currently in PLINK (`.bed/.bim/.fam` or `.pgen/.pvar/.psam`) or BGEN format, **you must convert it to VCF first**.

    ##### Important Notes on PLINK 1.x
+> [!WARNING]

-   PLINK v1.9 can alter data in ways that cause serious issues:
+> PLINK v1.9 can alter data in ways that cause serious issues:

    - Chromosome names may be output as numeric (e.g. `1`) instead of `chr1`
    - Sample IDs in the VCF may include family IDs (e.g. `FID_IID`)